winkoramon/PRIMITI-miRNA-target-mRNA-interactions/README.md

 Conda is needed to be installed in order to create two conda environments that contain dependencies.
   1) PRIMITI environments - (PRIMITI_requirements.yml)
   2) PRIMITI_iLearn environments - (iLearn_requirements.yml)

+Optional:
+        If conda is not installed in the main root, please modify the variable MAIN_ENV_PATH and SUB_ENV_PATH in a config.py file to change to               environments path.

 ## Usage
 _________________________________________